A bridge between Dubovitskii - Federer theorems and the coarea formula: Abstract

-Here we prove that Dubovitski\u{\i}'s theorem can be generalized to the case of continuous mappings of the Sobolev--Lorentz class $\WW^{k}_{p,1}(\R^n,\R^d )$, $p=\frac{n}k$ (these are minimal integrability assumptions that guarantees the continuity of mappings).
+Here we prove that Dubovitski\u{\i}'s theorem can be generalized to the case of continuous mappings of the Sobolev--Lorentz class $\WW^{k}_{p,1}(\R^n,\R^d )$, $p=\frac{n}k$ (this is the minimal integrability assumption that guarantees the continuity of mappings).
 In this situation the mappings need not to be everywhere differentiable and in order to handle the set of nondifferentiability points, we establish for such mappings an analog of the Luzin $N$--property with respect to lower dimensional Hausdorff content.
 Finally, we formulate and prove a \textit{bridge theorem} that includes all the above results as particular cases.
-As a limiting case in this bridge theorem we also establish a new coarea type formula: if $E\subset \{x\in\R^n:\rank \nabla v(x)\le m\}$, then

-The mapping $v$ is $\R^d$--valued, with arbitrary $d$, and the formula is obtained without any restrictions on the image $v(\R^n )$ (such as $m$-rectifiability or $\sigma$-finiteness with respect to the~$m$-Hausdorff measure).
-These last results are new also for smooth mappings, but are presented here in the general Sobolev context.

-The proofs of all these results are based on our previous joint papers with J.~Bourgain (2013, 2015).
+This result is new also for smooth mappings, but is presented here in the general Sobolev context.
+The proofs of the results are based on our previous joint papers with J.~Bourgain (2013, 2015).

+{\bf Note, that in this paper some result concerning the Coarea formula was not formulated accurately.
+Now we put an Addendum consisting of three parts: first, we describe the accurate formulation of this result, then we give some historical remarks, and finally its relation to other results of the paper.}

 {\bf Key words:} {\it Sobolev--Lorentz mappings, Luzin $N$--property, Morse--Sard theorem, Dubovitski\u{\i} theorems, Dubovitski\u{\i}--Federer theorem, Coarea formula}